Clesssss/soa-employee/README.md

 **Method**: `GET`

-**Description**: Retrieve all employees with optional filters by role and search by name.
+**Description**: Retrieve all employees, optionally filtered by role and name search.

 **Query Parameters**: